Minuscule 27

 Minuscule 27 is a Greek minuscule manuscript of the New Testament Gospels, written on vellum.
-It is designated by Min.
-27 in the Gregory-Aland numbering of New Testament manuscripts, and ε 1023 in the von Soden numbering of New Testament manuscripts.
+It is designated by the siglum 27. in the Gregory-Aland numbering of New Testament manuscripts, and ε 1023 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been assigned to the 10th century.
 It has liturgical books and marginalia.